paeneumbra/dotfiles/linux/installation/dotfiles.md

 Objective:

 - Install via scripts per os
+    - Single script is not very helpful in case of failures, step by step might be better (maybe with input?)
     - Brew installation might need to be a script, for installing brew and installing the brewfile
 - Update system via command
 - Setup dotfiles per os